Understanding and Improving Transfer Learning of Deep Models via Neural Collapse: Study of Transfer Accuracy without Model Fine-tuning

-\paragraph{Layers with more collapsed output features result in better transferability.} In addition, the correlation between the \NC$_1$ metric and transfer accuracy that we observed is not limited to different pre-trained models, but also occurs across different layers of the same pre-trained model.
-Specifically, as depicted in \Cref{fig:illustration_layer_transfer}, we use the output of each individual layer as a "feature extractor" and assess its transfer accuracy by training a linear classifier on top of it.
+\paragraph{Layers with more collapsed output features result in better transferability.} Furthermore, we find the same correlation between the \NC$_1$ metric and transfer accuracy also occurs across different layers of the same pre-trained model.
+Specifically, as depicted in \Cref{fig:illustration_layer_transfer}, we linear probe each individual layer of the same pre-trained network, where we use the output of each individual layer as a "feature extractor" and assess its transfer accuracy by training a linear classifier on top of it.
 Surprisingly, regardless of the layer's depth, if the layer's outputs are more collapsed (smaller \NC$_1$), the resulting features lead to better transfer accuracy.
-To support our claim, we carried out experiments using the ImageNet-1k pre-trained ResNet34 model \cite{deng2009imagenet, he2016deep}.
+To support our claim, we carried out experiments using the ImageNet-1k pre-trained ResNet34 model \citep{deng2009imagenet, he2016deep}.
 We evaluated the $\mc{NC}_1$ metric on each residual block's output feature for the downstream data, as shown in \Cref{fig:layerwise_transfer} (a).
 The results indicate that the output features with a smaller $\mc{NC}_1$ lead to better transfer accuracy, and there is a near-linear relationship between $\mc{NC}_1$ and transfer accuracy, suggesting that transfer accuracy is more closely related to the degree of variability collapse in the layer than the layer's depth.
-This phenomenon is observed across different network architectures. \Cref{fig:layerwise_transfer} (b) shows similar results with experiments on the ViT-B (vision transformer base model) \cite{dosovitskiy2021anii} using a pre-trained checkpoint available online.\footnote{The checkpoint used for ViT-B can be found at \href{https://drive.google.com/drive/folders/1azgrD1P413pXLJME0PjRRU-Ez-4GWN-S}{here}}
+This phenomenon is observed across different network architectures. \Cref{fig:layerwise_transfer} (b) shows similar results with experiments on the ViT-B (vision transformer base model) \citep{dosovitskiy2021anii} using a pre-trained checkpoint available online.\footnote{The checkpoint used for ViT-B can be found \href{https://drive.google.com/drive/folders/1azgrD1P413pXLJME0PjRRU-Ez-4GWN-S}{here}.} As a result, our findings offer valuable insights into the linear probing of pre-trained models.
+The conventional practice of solely utilizing last-layer features for linear probing may not be optimal for transfer learning.
+Instead, employing the \NC\ metric to identify the optimal layer for linear probing can result in improved performance.